I’ve Been Using My 4-Ingredient Deodorant for a Year & Will Never Go Back to Store Bought!

-Now, I know most people don’t have sticks of beeswax laying around but don’t let that scare you away from trying this recipe, friends!
-It’s cheap to buy on Amazon, ships in just one day (with your Prime Membership), and you’ll get enough to make about 3 sticks of homemade natural deodorant so there’s plenty of bang for your buck if you need to order it as I did.
+Now, I know most people don’t have sticks of beeswax laying around, but don’t let that scare you away from trying this recipe, friends!
+It’s cheap to buy on Amazon, ships in just a day or two (with your Prime Membership), and you’ll get enough to make about 3 sticks of homemade natural deodorant so there’s plenty of bang for your buck if you need to order it as I did.

 I’m opting to use peppermint oil in my recipe.
 It’s great for relieving anxiety, stress, headaches, muscle aches, and itching.
 Plus, it has an overall awakening sensation when applied to the skin because of its natural anti-inflammatory properties – a great way to start the day!
-It actually reminds me of the same sensation I get from the cooling lotion I recently made.
-Plus, it promotes good sleep, if you’re one to use deodorant before bed. too. 😉
+It actually reminds me of the same sensation I get from the cooling lotion or DIY bug spray I recently made.
+Plus, it promotes good sleep, if you’re one to use deodorant before bed, too. 😉

 Here are some other popular essential oils I’d recommend for your homemade natural deodorant: